Joffrey4/Joffrey4/README.md

-# fusolar-docs
+# FusOlar Docs
-Documentations about the project
+Documentations about the FusOlar project.

+To complie the website from sources:
+`mkdocs build`